 Understanding Cleaning Protocols

-There’s no wiggle room for understanding the new cleaning protocols, procedures, and supplies in the post-pandemic.
-This is your industry and you need to be the pro, helping clients to feel safe.
+There’s no wiggle room for understanding the new cleaning protocols, procedures, and supplies in the post-pandemic world.
+This is your industry and you need to be the pro, helping clients feel safe.
 Basic protocols include:

 - Surfaces that have frequent contact with hands should be cleaned and disinfected minimum of twice per day. (ie. – doorknobs, elevator buttons, light switches, toilet handles, counters, handrails, touch screens and keypads.)